-Chinese New Year is packed with colors and while any bright color is said to bring luck it is red that really sets hearts racing.
-You'll find everything from belts and wallets to shoes and hair colored throughout Chinese New Year.
+Chinese New Year is packed with colors and while any bright color is said to bring luck, it is red that really sets hearts racing.
+You'll find everything from belts and wallets to shoes and hair colored red throughout Chinese New Year.
 Don't be surprised if your friends have their favorite lucky red underwear on.

 This lucky color also shows up in the ubiquitous red envelopes, or hóng bāo, that are exchanged as gifts during Lunar New Year.
 People gift these ruby-colored packets filled with cash to friends and family, and while the money is nice, the real gift is the year of prosperity that the envelope represents.

 Out with the old and in with the new is a common refrain at New Year's around the world and in China, it's no different.
 Opening your windows to welcome in a blast of fresh air is said to let in good luck for the year ahead.
 Tradition says that families should open their front doors at the stroke of midnight on New Year's Eve, so all of the spirits and energy of the previous year can escape and make room for everything to come.

 Sharp objects are said to be harbingers of bad luck, as their sharp points cut out your good luck.
 So put away all of your scissors, knives, needles, and anything else of the sort.
 Avoid any activities that use these tools as well, which means no sewing, no carving meats, and no visits to the hairdresser.